Nutlope/docs/autocomplete/advancedGuides/using-different-generator-types.md

 You could just use a **script as a string** Generator and only suggest branches by using `git branch`.
 This would be nice and would work fine.
 But it would be cool if you could type `HEAD^^` and have Fig tell you which commit description you are referring to.
 Custom functions let you do this.

-**2. An argument takes its own sub-arguments that are not delimited by a space**
+2. An argument takes its own sub-arguments that are not delimited by a space

 e.g. in `npm` you can refer to a package in many ways AND then you can provide sub-arguments like the version, tag, and range, all within the same string.